Kody Brown’s Family Celebrates Janelle’s New Business: Where Was Meri Brown?

 A source shared that there is something to Meri being gone and that she is “a bit removed” from the family.
 The source also shared that Kody didn’t look like he was having a great time with the other wives.
 The source said, “Kody kept walking away.
 He seemed distracted the whole time.”

 Meri Brown hasn’t been quiet about the fact that there have been a few issues with the family.
-Meri and Kody were the only couple that were legally married, but then they got a divorce.
+Meri and Kody were the only couple that was legally married, but then they got a divorce.
 This was simply so Kody could marry Robyn and adopt her children keeping them in the Brown family no matter what happens in the future.
 Meri also ended up getting catfished by a woman she thought was a man that she was talking to online.
-This was hard on the entire family.
+This was hard for the entire family.

 Thanks for joining us for another season of #SisterWives!
 For more, visit https://t.co/jLdOP4dG9M and watch full episodes on #TLCgo!